The Catastrophe Developing in Zefra

 Daloon has indicated it may provide limited support if requested.
 However Daloon is very sensitive over its colonial past and the presence of foreign troops in the country is highly distasteful to most citizens.
 The Daloon government has, thus, restricted the number of foreign personnel they will allow inside Daloon and has also restricted foreign personnel to remain on their assigned bases except for transiting to Zefra to accomplish their military mission.

-The British commander and Dutch deputy commander of CJTF Z and their staff have developed Campaign Plan; see pp. 47 to 56 in The Army of Tomorrow Seminar War Game Handbook for details.
+The Australian commander and New Zealander deputy commander of CJTF Z and their staff have developed Campaign Plan; see pp. 47 to 56 in The Army of Tomorrow Seminar War Game Handbook for details.
 There is an accompanying op order for land operations on pp. 57 to 64.

-The coalition, represented by a deployed military force (CJTF Z), is largely under European leadership.
+The coalition, represented by a deployed military force (CJTF Z), is largely under first-world leadership.
 The US gave this initiative its blessing, although with some doubts about its credibility in terms of military effectiveness.
-China acquiesed as long as US combat forces are not involved.
-The military leadership in CJTF Z believes it has a handle on the situation and is sceptical that any US military action would be to the long-term benefit of CJTF Z -- "those Americans just do not understand the nuances of this very complicated situation".
+China acquiesced as long as US combat forces are not involved.
+The military leadership in CJTF Z believes it has a handle on the situation and is skeptical that any US military action would be to the long-term benefit of CJTF Z -- "those Americans just do not understand the nuances of this very complicated situation".

 The US Government has announced it will support the international initiative, but will not contribute to the coalition ground forces deploying to the island of Capricornia.
 The nations in the region are all holding their breath to see what the United States will do next.
 The Combatant Commander of SAPCOM, headquartered in Guam, is contemplating the options.